-The New Year's ball drop has its roots in naval history, inspired by the time balls introduced in the early 1800s.
+The New Year's ball drop has its roots in naval history, inspired by the Time Balls — introduced in the early 1800s.
 These devices were affixed to towers in coastal towns and would drop a ball at a precise moment of the day to alert nearby ship captains when to precisely set their navigational tools, called chronometers.
-The current New Year's tradition is a particularly American affair, and the Times Square ball drop has inspired numerous imitators around the country, and even around the world.
+In 1833, the Astronomer Royal, John Pond, set up a Time Ball at the Royal Observatory in Greenwich.
+The current New Year's tradition is a particularly American affair, and the Times Square ball drop has inspired numerous imitators across the United States, and even around the world.
 Here are some of the most surprising things people drop to ring in the new year.

 1. Bologna Drop in Lebanon, Pennsylvania

 For 25 years, a city in central Pennsylvania has celebrated the turn of the calendar by dropping a massive bologna.
 The spiced tube meat is popular in the region, and Lebanon, Pennsylvania, is home to several producers.
 Plus, there's an annual bologna festival in January.
 For the first 20 years of the New Year's event, a single 200-pound (91-kilogram) bologna was lowered by an industrial crane right before midnight.